Human Growth Hormone (HGH) for “Dummies”

-Human genetic engineering is going to change human life, anti-aging and longevity medicine so radically, it is nearly impossible to imagine how profound the results will change medicine and civilization.
+Human genetic engineering is going to change human life, anti-aging and longevity medicine so radically, it is nearly impossible to imagine how profound the results will transform medicine and civilization.

-In theory, human genetic engineering works like this: each breakthrough in genetic science should extend your lifespan long enough for the next breakthrough to come, which would extend your lifespan even longer.
+In theory, human genetic engineering works like this: each breakthrough in genetic science should extend your lifespan long enough for the next discovery to come, which would extend your lifespan even longer.

 The accumulated life extension of future biotechnology, bioscience, bioengineering and human genetic engineering should theoretically provide a kind of longevity on the plateau of immortality (potentially).

 Therefore, the next stage, era or period of anti-aging medicine after Hormone Optimization, aka HRT, will be called HGE or HGO (Human Genetic Engineering or Human Genetic Optimization), promises to extend the human lifespan more than just 10 to 20 years.

 The youthfulness that HRT promotes and promises could potentially extend human lifespans more than 10++ fold.
 Currently, scientists modifying the DNA of non-human species have found novel ways of extending youthful living in animals, insects, bacteria, and yeast up to eight to tenfold.

 When scientists can consistently do this for monkeys, humans will be next.
 This kind of science is right around the corner.